-A total of 2,862 (2022: 2,872) residential properties were delivered to the social housing sector by NAMA debtors from inception to the reporting date, of which 2,778 (2022: 2,693) were completed and contracts on a further 84 (2022: 179) properties (for direct sale) were exchanged by the reporting date.
-Completed units delivered since inception include the direct sale of 1,327 (2022: 1,232) properties by NAMA debtors and receivers to various approved housing bodies and/or local authorities, the direct leasing of 89 (2022: 89) properties by NAMA debtors and receivers and the acquisition by NARPS of 1,372 (2022: 1,372) properties for lease to approved housing bodies.
+A total of 2,862 (2022: 2,872) residential properties were delivered to the social housing sector by NAMA debtors from inception to the reporting date, of which 2,790 (2022: 2,693) were completed and contracts on a further 72 (2022: 179) properties (for direct sale) were exchanged by the reporting date.
+Completed units delivered since inception include the direct sale of 1,339 (2022: 1,232) properties by NAMA debtors and receivers to various approved housing bodies and/or local authorities, the direct leasing of 89 (2022: 89) properties by NAMA debtors and receivers and the acquisition by NARPS of 1,372 (2022: 1,372) properties for lease to approved housing bodies.
 During the period no properties (2022:nil) were sold by NARPS and at the reporting date 1,366 of 1,372 acquired properties are held.
 These figures do not include those units delivered under Part V arrangements on residential developments funded by NAMA.

-NALHL (in Voluntary Liquidation)
+NALHL (in Voluntary Liquidation) Dissolved 20 August 2023

 On 10 January 2014, NAMA established a subsidiary, NALHL.
-NALHL (in Voluntary Liquidation) is a wholly owned subsidiary of NAPM and was established to acquire 100% of the share capital of two Portuguese entities, RLHC and RLHC II.
+NALHL (in Voluntary Liquidation) was a wholly owned subsidiary of NAPM and was established to acquire 100% of the share capital of two Portuguese entities, RLHC and RLHC II.

 The establishment of these entities was required to facilitate the legal restructure of a number of entities with Portuguese property assets.
 Following the completion of the legal restructure, NALHL (in Voluntary Liquidation) was placed into liquidation on 18 December 2014.
-The control of NALHL (in Voluntary Liquidation) is with the liquidator who will realise the assets of NALHL (in Voluntary Liquidation).
+The control of NALHL (in Voluntary Liquidation) was with the liquidator who was to realise the assets of NALHL (in Voluntary Liquidation).
 On 17 November 2022, RLHC and RLHC II were both liquidated and ceased to be NAMA Group entities.
 The final meeting of NALHL (in Voluntary Liquidation) took place on 25 April 2023 and the related final documents were registered with the Companies Registration Office (CRO) on 19 May 2023.
-NALHL (in Voluntary Liquidation) is expected to be deemed dissolved three months from the date of registration of the final documents.
+NALHL (in Voluntary Liquidation) was dissolved on 20 August 2023.